HIGH JEWELRY

 The classical civilizations of Greece and Rome further refined the art of high jewelry.
 Inspired by their mythology and natural world, the Greeks created delicate and ornate pieces.
 They introduced techniques such as granulation and filigree, allowing intricate patterns and textures.

 The Romans favored bold and luxurious designs.
-They utilized many gemstones, including emeralds, diamonds, and pearls.
-Roman jewelry often served as a statement of wealth and influence, with emperors and noblewomen flaunting their lavish collections.
+They used many gemstones, including emeralds, diamonds, and pearls. roman jewelry often served as a statement of wealth and influence, with emperors and noblewomen flaunting their lavish collections.

 High jewelry was more symbolic and religious during the Middle Ages.
 Relics and religious icons were encrusted with jewels, serving as devotional items and displays of the Church's wealth.